UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 For each observed value of the variable, we subtract the mean (i.e., center the variable) and divide by the standard deviation (i.e., scale the variable).
 When we do this, the data is said to be *standardized*, and all variables in a data set will have a mean of 0 and a standard deviation of 1.
-To illustrate the effect that standardization can have on the $K$-nearest neighbor algorithm, we will read in the original, unstandardized Wisconsin breast cancer data set; we have been using a standardized version of the data set up until now.
+To illustrate the effect that standardization can have on the K-nearest neighbors algorithm, we will read in the original, unstandardized Wisconsin breast cancer data set; we have been using a standardized version of the data set up until now.
 We will apply the same initial wrangling steps as we did earlier, and to keep things simple we will just use the `Area`, `Smoothness`, and `Class`